Updated May 29, 2023

 - Run the downloaded software as administrator.
 Please select the location where you want to install it.

 - The next step of the installation is selecting the directory where data should be stored.
 By default, it is stored under the “data” directory.

 - It will prompt you to enter a password to make the data stored more secure.

 - The next step is to set a default port.

 - On completion of the installation, a message is displayed.

 Features of PostgreSQL

-- Language support: PostgreSQL supports four standard procedural languages PL/pgSQL, PL/Tcl, PL/Perl and PL/Python.
+- Language support: PostgreSQL supports four standard procedural languages PL/pgSQL, PL/Tcl, PL/Perl, and PL/Python.

-- User-defined functions: it supports the creation of almost all new objects inside the database like Casts, conversions, dataTypes, domains, functions including aggregate functions, indexes including custom indexes for custom types operator.
+- User-defined functions: it supports the creation of almost all new objects inside the database like Casts, conversions, dataTypes, domains, functions including aggregate functions, and indexes including custom indexes for custom types operator.